 Finally, she has this to say about the ‘salin’: “And given that “Mga Munting Babae” is the work of feminists, it would not be at all surprising if the novel’s dialogue, characterization, and narrative exposition have taken on a more progressive tone.
 This only makes the book better.
 When it’s progressive women translating the meaningful work of other women, there is a level of guarantee that the integrity of the original work is maintained. “

 Ang Munting Prinsipe (Limited Edition)

 In the words of Dr. Mykel Andrada, Director of the Center for the Filipino Language at the University of the Philippines, Diliman, this translation to Filipino of the classic THE LITTLE PRINCE by Dr. Lilia Antonio shows us that there is much that needs to change in a world dictated upon by a system that serves only the few.
 Moreover, here translated to the much more accessible language to Filipinos is the philosophy of knowing, the practice of understanding, and the politics of hope.

 SARANGGOLA Children’s Books

-Saranggola Books is a project under Southern Voices that primarily focuses on publishing progressive children’s story books.
-Like the kite (saranggola), the project envisions the flight of free and critical young readers.
+Saranggola Children’s Books is an imprint of Southern Voices Printing Press.
+Like the kite, the Saranggola books envision the flight of free and critical minds of young readers.